akifkartal03/math118-probability-and-statistics/hw1/README.md

-### Implement some operations on covid19 Data, compare countries and make observation.
+### Implement some operations on covid19 data, compare countries and make observation.